In not-so-breaking news: Not all calories are created equal.

 3. Quit Drinking Soda

 A 12-ounce can of soda contains 155 calories, and almost all of it is from added sugar — 37 grams.
-(For reference, the American Heart Association recommends women consume no more than 25 grams per day, and 36 grams for men.)
+(For reference, the American Heart Association recommends no more than 25 grams per day for women and 36 grams for men.)

 Research shows that people who drink soda don’t eat fewer calories to compensate for the extra calories they’re consuming, which is what normally happens when you eat solid food.